calliope-project/calliope/doc/user/configuration_reference.rst

        # ... other constraints to load ...

    group_fraction:
-       # ... setup for group_fraction constraints (see configuration section) ...
+       # ... setup for group_fraction constraints (see model formulation section) ...

    metadata:  # Metadata for analysis and plotting
        map_boundary: []